 Subletting requires a new tenancy agreement

 When a tenant sublets the house they’re renting or part of it, they must sign a written residential tenancy agreement with the person they sublet to if that arrangement will be covered by the Residential Tenancies Act.
 This sub-tenancy agreement between the sub-landlord and sub-tenants is subject to all the same rules as a standard tenancy.
-Where the subletting arrangement is for holiday purposes the Residential Tenancies Act will not apply to that arrangement and a residential tenancy agreement will not be required.
+Where the arrangement is for holiday purposes the Residential Tenancies Act will not apply to that arrangement and a residential tenancy agreement will not be required, but the tenant would still have to gain the agreement of their landlord to sublet the property.

 This means that two tenancy agreements are in place for the property at the same time: